HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Switch_Properties.md

 //Creating the Switch.
 var mySwitch= new voltmx.ui.Switch(swtchBasic, swtchLayout, {});
-{% endhighlight %}{% highlight voltMx %}//Sample code to set the i18n key for leftSideText property of a Switch widget. frmSwitch.mySwitch.leftSideText=voltmx.i18n.getLocalizedString("select");
+{% endhighlight %}{% highlight VoltMx %}//Sample code to set the i18n key for leftSideText property of a Switch widget. frmSwitch.mySwitch.leftSideText=voltmx.i18n.getLocalizedString("select");
 {% endhighlight %}

-Platform Availability
+### Platform Availability

 *   Available in the IDE
 *   iOS